 This cake is one of my childhood favorites and I love it to this day!

-Pecans are native to parts of Texas and popular throughout the state.
+Pecans are native to parts of Texas and incredibly popular throughout the state.

 It’s no surprise, then, that the American holiday favorite of pecan pie tends to be a year-round treat in Texas–it’s even the official state dessert!